 Tuition for ACTS courses is $210.00 for students enrolled in the certificate program.
 Audit fees will be $105.00 per course.
 Each district has its own financial assistance plan for its ministry training program.

 Each graduate course taught at SVMC carries three semester hours credit.
-For fees and the refund policy and other information related to graduate courses, see the Student Handbook of the Bethany Theological Seminary website (www.bethanyseminary.edu).
-The handbook link is found at the bottom of the Student Service page.
+For fees and the refund policy and other information related to graduate courses, see the Bethany Student Handbook or the current SVMC Catalog.

 Atlantic Northeast District

-Seminary courses—Funding for licensed minister enrolled in the M.Div. and Occasional Students graduate program will receive $300.00 per course with a maximum of $1200.00 per year.
+Seminary courses—Funding for licensed ministers enrolled in the M.Div. and Occasional Student graduate program will receive $300.00 per 3-credit-hour course with a maximum of $1200.00 per academic year.
 Students wishing to receive district financial assistance for graduate level courses should contact the District Office in writing.
 A copy of registration information and an invoice from the billing institution should accompany the request.
-Additional information should include whether payment is to be made directly to the student’s account or reimbursed to the student directly.
+Additional information should include whether payment is to be made to the institution or reimbursed to the student directly.

-TRIM courses—The district will cover $100 of the student enrollment fee.
-Students will be charged a yearly $50 District Administrative Fee.
-Additional assistance is available for course tuition.
-Fr more information on this, please contact the district office and request a copy of the Financial Aid Plan for Licensed Ministers.
+TRIM courses—The district will cover $150 of the student enrollment fee.
+It pays $220 per year of the program participation fee (students pay $200 per year), for up to six years.
+After the sixth year, the full participation fee becomes the student's responsibility.
+Additional assistance is available for course tuition upon request.
+For more information, please contact the district office and request a copy of the Financial Aid Plan for Licensed Ministers.

-ACTS courses—Course work through SVMC is underwritten as follows: $50.00 per course will be paid for by the district for all licensed ministers in good standing.
-The home congregation is encouraged to pay $50.00 per course.
-The Licensed Minister is expected to contribute $50.00 per course ($100.00 per course, if the home congregation’s support is not forthcoming).
+ACTS courses—Course work through SVMC is underwritten as follows: $70.00 per course will be paid by the district for all licensed ministers in good standing.
+The home congregation is encouraged to pay half of the remaining amount, and the licensed minister the other half ($70.00 each).
+The student will pay $140.00 if congregational support is not forthcoming.
 Any questions concerning ANE’s Financial Aid Plan for Licensed Ministers should be directed to the District Executive.

 Middle Pennsylvania District

-Seminary courses—financial assistance is given to students based on need and available funds.
+Seminary & TRIM courses—financial assistance is given to students based on need and available funds.
 Students should be in contact with the Ministers’ Education and Support Team to share educational plans and financial needs.

 Southern Pennsylvania District